AlgoMaster Logo

 Intuition

-The most direct approach is to check every possible substring and see if it has all unique characters.
-For each starting index i, we try every ending index j >= i and verify that the substring s[i..j] contains no duplicates.
-We track the longest valid substring we find.
+Check every possible substring and see whether it has all unique characters.
+For each starting index i, try every ending index j >= i and verify that the substring s[i..j] contains no duplicates.
+Track the longest valid substring found.

 To check whether a substring has all unique characters, we can use a set.
 Add each character one by one.
 If we ever try to add a character that's already in the set, that substring has a duplicate.